Hannah Swarton

-Hannah Swarton (1651 - 12 October 1708), née Joana Hibbert, was a New England colonial pioneer who was captured by Abenaki Indians and held prisoner for 5 1/2 years, first in an Abenaki community and later in the home of a French family in Quebec.
+Hannah Swarton (1651 - 12 October 1708), née Joana Hibbert/Hibbard, was a New England colonial pioneer who was captured by Abenaki Indians and held prisoner for 5 1/2 years, first in an Abenaki community and later in the home of a French family in Quebec.
 She was eventually freed and told her story to Cotton Mather, who used it as a moral lesson in several of his works.

 Early life

-Hannah Hibbard (or Hibbert) was the daughter of Robert and Joan Hibbard, baptized on 9 March 1651 at Salem, Massachusetts.
+Joana Hibbert/Hibbard was the daughter of Robert and Joan Hibbard, baptized on 9 March 1651 at Salem, Massachusetts.

-She married John Swarton in Beverly, Massachusetts on 8 January, 1670 or 1671.
+She married John Swarton in Beverly, Massachusetts on 8 January 1670 or 1671.
 They had five children in Beverly, Massachusetts: